 Brighton Christmas – 12 things to do in Brighton this Christmas

-As a city known for its excess a Brighton Christmas doesn’t hold punches, so if you’re looking to party or shop, take in a show or something a little off the beaten track we’ve got just the thing for you.
+As a city known for its excess, a Brighton Christmas doesn’t hold punches, so if you’re looking to party or shop, take in a show or something a little off the beaten track, we’ve got just the thing for you.

-If there’s one thing Brighton does well its party and a Brighton Christmas party is no exception.
+If there’s one thing Brighton does well its party, and a Brighton Christmas party is no exception.
 From the work ‘do’ to the friends’ reunion, venues in the city vie for trade by creating every type of party in a box imaginable.

-The North Laine
+3. The North Laine

 The iconic North Laine is decked out in the winter with super street lights to bring a little twinkle into the gloom.
-The lively and colourful streets take on a winter market feel of their own and with shops and stalls selling quirky and handcrafted items, you’ll be sure to pick up some wonderful gifts for a distinctly Brighton Christmas.
+The lively and colourful streets take on a winter market feel of their own, and with shops and stalls selling quirky and handcrafted items, you’ll be sure to pick up some wonderful gifts for a distinctly Brighton Christmas.
 Plenty of pubs and cafes fill the winding streets, mingling the smells of spiced hot drinks and mince pies into the hustle and bustle of it all.

-The Santa Dash
+4. The Santa Dash

 Like the North Laine, The Lanes in the south of the city are a twisting and cobbled maze, again made sparkly and magical with wonderful festive street lights.
 Here you’ll find more antique shops and boutiques compared to the North Laine’s trendy and arty offering and more restaurants rather than cafes.
 Distinctly Dickensian charm prevails – watch out for the Artful Dodger!

-Pubs with fires
+7. Pubs with fires

 Tackling the Brighton Christmas streets can be demanding, cute and diverse as they are they’re not a shopping centre with climate control.
 So when the wind is blowing and the snow (or most likely rain) is falling keep this list of pubs with real fires handy so you can find somewhere warm and cosy to dry off.
 Or do all your shopping online from in front of the pub fire – most of them have wifi.

-Artists Open Houses
+8. Artists Open Houses

-Country Pub Walks
+9. Country Pub Walks

 A clear, bright and cold day presents the perfect opportunity for stretching the legs with walks around the Sussex countryside.
-There are numerous good trails available, many of which feature trips through chocolate box villages and idyllic country pubs.
+There are numerous good pub trails available, many of which feature trips through chocolate box villages and idyllic country pubs.
 Pop into one of these charming establishments to warm up with real ale and hearty grub, open fires and evergreen decked beams, guaranteed to kindle the Christmas spirit in the Grinchiest of hearts.

-Burning of the Clocks
+11. Burning of the Clocks

 The Brighton Christmas spirit has its alternative expression in the Burning of the Clocks parade at the winter solstice.
-As an anti consumerism tonic to the season of excess, the one day event begins with family oriented workshops building giant paper lanterns.
-After dark the lanterns are paraded through the city to the seafront east of the Palace Pier and burned with a spectacular fire works display.
+As an anti-consumerism tonic to the season of excess, the one-day event begins with family-oriented workshops building giant paper lanterns.
+After dark, the lanterns are paraded through the city to the seafront east of the Palace Pier and burned with a spectacular fireworks display.
 Part Wicker Man, part Blue Peter, uniquely Brighton; Burning of the Clocks is a lovely family event with an entirely different tempo for the season.

-Christmas Day swim
+12. Christmas Day swim